bluetardis/EverWeb/README.md

 <p align="center">
 <img src="EverWeb/Screenshots/elephant.png" width="280">
 <br/>
-Disclaimer: This is not and official Evernote product
+Disclaimer: This is not an official Evernote product
 <p>

 Everweb let's you access the web version of evernote from your iOS device.